Wood Fence Installation Coquitlam

 Vertical Board Fence

-This type of fence is probably the most common type you are used to seeing in backyards.
-They are a sturdy and durable option as the fence boards won't sag due to gravity compared to horizontal boards.
-If you couple that with a naturally strong wood material such as cedar, you've got yourself a nice long lasting fence.
-Vertical fences can be flexible in use as they work well on uneven ground and sharp slopes.
-Fence boards can be manipulated to match the contour of the ground.
-These fences also act as a privacy fence as you get noise and wind protection from the fence itself and privacy due to these fences typically being up to 6 feet tall.
+This is probably the type of fence that most people are used to seeing.
+It is a regular structure for backyards and are also commonly called privacy fences.
+Vertical board fences are sturdy and won't sag to gravity compared to its horizontal counterparts.
+This type of style coupled with a strong material like cedar is the perfect recipe for a sturdy long lasting fence.
+Vertical fences have some installation flexibility as well as they can be installed on uneven grounds and slopes.
+The boards can be manipulated to match the contour of the ground on uneven surfaces.
+Vertical boards also double as a privacy fence as you block out wind and noises from the fence itself.
+The privacy aspect is due to these feces typically being approx 6ft tall.

 Post and Rail Fence